michael3dwards/cybertaipan/README.md

 [open-a-root-terminal.webm](https://github.com/michael3dwards/cybertaipan/assets/29730059/d1310e7d-0633-446b-82da-1606bfecb074)

-Open Terminal by pressing CTRL+ALT+T on the keyboard, or by clicking the Ubuntu logo on the dock on the left, and searching for Terminal and click.
+Open Terminal by pressing CTRL+ALT+T on the keyboard, or by clicking the app button on the dock on the left, and searching for Terminal and clicking on it.

 An icon will appear for it on dock that looks like a black console window, right click and select 'add to favourites' in case you close it, you just need to click this icon to open it again.